 The Pygmalion Effect

-Studies say that you can change the world.
+Studies show you can change the world.

-It demonstrates that when leaders or mentors hold high expectations for their team members, those individuals are more likely to rise to the occasion and achieve remarkable results.
+It shows that when leaders or mentors have high expectations, team members often rise to the occasion and achieve great results.

-When people perceive that others believe in their abilities, they are more likely to develop a strong sense of self-efficacy, strive for excellence, and achieve remarkable results.
+When people believe others have confidence in them, they develop self-efficacy, strive for excellence, and achieve impressive results.

-How do you harness this power?
+How can you harness this power?

 Learn how to change your relationship with your business so that IT works for YOU.
 So that you finally have the freedom and the time you wanted when you started it.
 Follow me on LinkedIn to learn how.